-The Council carries out a review each year of the Corporate Governance Code which is then scrutinised by the Governance, Risk and Best Value Committee (the review for the 2021/22 year is available here).
+The Council carries out a review each year of the Corporate Governance Code which is then scrutinised by the Governance, Risk and Best Value Committee (August 2021).
 The Corporate Governance Code outlines the Council's internal controls and is aligned with the questions in the annual assurance schedules that are issued to directorates.
 In addition to the Code a self-assessment is carried out which scores the design of the controls in place.
 The aim is to provide a subjective picture of the quality of the design of controls which can then inform the full picture when looking at whether directorates have implemented the relevant controls.
 There is also a benefit of senior officers discussing, reflecting and rating the Council's controls.

-The Head of Internal Audit and Risk highlighted in her 2020/21 annual opinion that the weaknesses identified in internal audit reports were, in part, attributable to and/or exacerbated by a lack of capacity and skills to support effective governance: risk management; control: and assurance activities within first line divisions and directorates.
-The Chief Executive and Executive Directors acknowledged that additional resource was necessary to strengthen the Council in these areas and gave a commitment to add additional resource to address the situation.
-These weaknesses were recognised by directorates in their annual assurance returns.
+The Chief Internal Auditor has highlighted in her 2020/21 annual opinion that the weaknesses identified in internal audit reports are, in part, attributable to and/or exacerbated by a lack of capacity and skills to support effective governance; risk management; control; and assurance activities within first line divisions and directorates.
+The Chief Executive and Executive Directors have acknowledged that additional resource is necessary to strengthen the Council in these areas and gave a commitment to add additional resource to address the situation.
+These weaknesses are recognised by directorates in their annual assurance returns.
 In response a first line governance and assurance model has been implemented on a permanent basis across the Council.
 The objective of the new model is to address the concerns highlighted in both current and recent Internal Audit annual opinions in relation to lack of capacity and skills within first line divisions and directorates to ensure that key controls; governance; and risk management processes are consistently and effectively applied, by increasing first line capacity, and first and second line assurance across these areas.
 Recruitment of staff to these areas has taken considerable time and as a result the full framework required to support the governance and assurance model has not yet been completed.
-Directorates have increased support in their areas which has brought an immediate improvement, in particular in the completion of audit actions, and these have contributed to the improvement in the overall audit opinion for the year ending 31 March 2022 to an amber status.
-However, it will be in 2022/23 when the framework will be implemented and a full analysis can begin on its impact.
+Directorates have increased support in their areas which has brought an immediate improvement, in particular in the completion of audit actions.
+However, it will be in 2022/23 when the framework will be implemented and an analysis can begin on its impact.